Rear brake shoes change on Austin Mini

 Op 41

-Reassemble the wheel and screw on the 4 nuts.
+Screw on the 4 nuts.
 Use the 11/16'' socket.

 Tighten the 4 nuts to the torque corresponding to the type of rim.
 Use the torque wrench.

-The tightening torque of the wheel nuts is:
+The tightening torque of the wheel nuts is :

 • 63 mN for steel rims.